 Ray Engineering now represents Global Power – Braden Manufacturing and Consolidated Fabricators line of gas turbine inlet and exhaust systems

 PowerPhase becomes part of the Ray Engineering companies represented.

 - Ray Engineering signs on with Integra Services for in field machining of flanges, pipe cutting & beveling, torqueing and tensioning of studs along with other specialty in field services.

 - Ray Engineering expands its coverage into eastern NY and Northern NJ, hiring Scott Herland to cover this new territory.

 - Kelvion (formally GEA Heat Transfer) is added as a new line selling plate and frame heat exchangers and finfan coolers.

 - Ray Engineering signs up with Zeeco to add burner, scanner, igniter line.

-- Ray Engineering also sings on with Lisega for pipe hangers and supports.
+- Ray Engineering also signs on with Lisega for pipe hangers and supports.

 - Ray Engineering signs up with GSM Industrial for custom heavy duty fabrication.

 - Ray Engineering lastly signed up Filter Assist for gas turbine inlet filters and installation.